mikaila5/ArrayStas/README.md

 		 System.out.print("*");
 			 }
 	}
-	System.out.print("  " + value1);
+	System.out.print("  " + value1); //prints out the number of occurrences of integers in the range 1 - 20

-	//This prints out bar chart for 21-40 System.out.println();
+	//This makes and prints out bar chart for 21-40 System.out.println();
 	 System.out.print("21 - 40: ");
 	 for (int i = 0; i <= array.length - 1; i++)